netdata/netdata/claim/README.md

 ### Claiming directory

-Netdata stores the agent claiming-related state in the user configuration directory under `claim.d`, e.g. in `/etc/netdata/claim.d`.
+Netdata stores the agent claiming-related state in the Netdata library directory under `cloud.d`, e.g. in `/var/lib/netdata/cloud.d`.
 The user can put files in this directory to provide defaults to the `-token` and `-rooms` arguments.
 These files should be owned **by the `netdata` user**.

-The `claim.d/token` file should contain the claiming-token and the `claim.d/rooms` file should contain the list of war-rooms.
+The `cloud.d/token` file should contain the claiming-token and the `cloud.d/rooms` file should contain the list of war-rooms.

-The user can also put the Cloud endpoint's full certificate chain in `claim.d/cloud_fullchain.pem` so that the Agent can trust the endpoint if necessary.
+The user can also put the Cloud endpoint's full certificate chain in `cloud.d/cloud_fullchain.pem` so that the Agent can trust the endpoint if necessary.

 [![analytics](https://www.google-analytics.com/collect?v=1&aip=1&t=pageview&_s=1&ds=github&dr=https%3A%2F%2Fgithub.com%2Fnetdata%2Fnetdata&dl=https%3A%2F%2Fmy-netdata.io%2Fgithub%2Fclaim%2FREADME&_u=MAC~&cid=5792dfd7-8dc4-476b-af31-da2fdb9f93d2&tid=UA-64295674-3)](<>)